By Tom Koch (Guest Contributor)

 Disease Maps: Epidemics on the Ground, tells the story of disease from the perspective of maps in which local outbreaks, national epidemics, and international pandemics were formulated.
 Some of the maps were of national campaigns to arrest the spread of this or that disease.
 Others were detailed local portraits of disease incidence that attempted to argue this or that source.
 Still others became media for statistical explorations of disease…not incidents but ratios of occurrence.
 Here we have disease as a communal thing, something lodged in the environment and presented in a way that insisted on theorizing and testing as a way of understanding.
 Here, too, one has the origins of health and disease not merely as private calamities but as public health events to which the response must be public and official, not simply personal.

-About the author: Tom Koch is an ethicist, gerontologist, and medical geographer.
+Tom Koch is an ethicist, gerontologist, and medical geographer.
 He is the author of 15 books, including Cartographies of Disease (2005).
 Besides his work in medical cartography, he carries both academic and clinical appointments in Toronto and Vancouver, Canada.